 A competitive salary is the foundation of any strong job offer, especially in the age of salary transparency and employer review sites.
 Keeping an eye on salary trends will empower you to make sound decisions when developing your compensation package, which in turn will help your business stay ahead of the pack.

-If it's been a while since you've audited your comp offerings for this role, then kick off your research with Randstad's 2019 Salary Guide, which will give you insights into the latest hiring and salary trends within the life sciences industry.
+If it's been a while since you've audited your comp offerings for this role, then kick off your research with Randstad's salary guide, which will give you insights into the latest hiring and salary trends within the life sciences industry.
 And to get the most up-to-date, area-specific data on compensation for quality assurance specialists in your market, head on over to our salary calculator.

 3. identify the top skills for quality assurance specialists

 To write the best possible job description, you need to know exactly what to look for in your prospective employee.
 What skills are needed to get the job done effectively?
 What experience does the candidate need in order to make them the best fit for the role?
 Keep in mind that answers to these questions will vary from business to business, so it's important to identify your company's specific needs.

 Be sure to meet with the hiring manager and other colleagues who work closely with your QA team to discuss the necessary skills and experience that will help the new hire make the most positive impact.
 And once you have that list of skills, break it down into two categories: "hard" skills (those that directly relate to quality assurance specialists), and "soft" skills (that generally speak to people and social skills).

 Here are the skills that are most requested for quality assurance specialists, based on more than 15,000 job postings: